Las Vegas shooting victims file lawsuit against bump stock makers

 The lawsuit said the company acted with fraud, oppression and malice toward plaintiffs and showed an intention and willingness to injure people.
 The Nevada plaintiffs are seeking unspecified punitive damages.

-They also asked the court to approve a supervised programme of psychological monitoring for everyone affected by the shooting at the expense of Slide Fire.
+They also asked the court to approve a supervised program of psychological monitoring for everyone affected by the shooting at the expense of Slide Fire.

 Reporting by Tina Bello; Editing by Jonathan Oatis